Select a Campsite to see see more information.

 Tusca Landing is currently our farthest upper river platform and offers some unique exploration opportunities.
 It features an open camping platform as well as a covered, screened platform and has an in-ground toilet (no bucket needed) nearby.
 The campsite is tucked into a picturesque bend in the river surrounded by trees, but next to an open field.
 Each platform is 14 ft x 16 ft.

 The first land-based campsite on the Roanoke for RRP, this unique location offers a roofed and screened camping deck, an open deck, and a separate privy...all with a spectacular view of the Roanoke from high atop a bluff.
-Both the screen-enclosed and the open platforms measure 12' x 16'.
-Steps with multiple docks (to accommodate paddlers during river level variations) lead from the river to the top of the bluff.
+Both the screen-enclosed and the open platforms measure 12 ft x 16 ft.
+Steps lead from the river to the top of the bluff.
 Position more tents around the two camping structures and create a good camp site for larger groups.

 About 7 miles from the town of Hamilton, near the northern end of Martin County, The Bluff platform is nestled high on a wooded bluff on the south side of the Roanoke River.
 This platform features a screened platform (15 x 13) with an uncovered deck area (16 x 14) surrounded by a railing which has a wonderful view of the river.
 Amenities include a small table and 4 chairs in the screened in porch as well as an enclosed in-ground privy (no bucket needed) nearby.